goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/feature-flags.md

 # Feature flags
 <!--endTocHeader-->

 Feature flags, also known as feature toggles, are used in software development to enable or disable functionality without having to deploy new code.
-You can compare them with an `if` statement that checks whether a code path should be available or not.

-ZtplAppDirectory use a lot of feature flags that you can toggle to active/1 or inactive/0:
+`ZtplAppDirectory` use a lot of feature flags that you can set to active (1) or inactive (0):

 ```bash
 # HTTP handler